Hurricane Florence's winds and rain begin lashing Carolinas

-Florence's top sustained wind speeds dropped from a high of 140 mph to 110 mph as its outer rain bands approached the North Carolina coast early Thursday.
-That reduced the winds' destructive power from Category 4 to Category 2, but forecasters warned that the widening storm, and its likelihood of lingering along the coast day after day after day, raises the risk of surging ocean water and torrential rain.
+Florence's winds dropped from a peak of 140 mph to 105 mph early Thursday.
+That reduced Florence from a Category 4 hurricane to a Category 2, but forecasters warned that the widening storm — and its likelihood of lingering around the coast day after day after day — will bring ocean water surging onto land and torrential rain.

-"For a meandering storm, the biggest concern — as we saw with Harvey — is the huge amount of rainfall," said Chris Landsea, chief of tropical analysis and forecast branch at the National Hurricane Center.
+"It truly is really about the whole size of this storm," National Hurricane Center Director Ken Graham said.
+"The larger and the slower the storm is, the greater the threat and the impact — and we have that."

-As of 8 a.m.
-EDT it was centered about 107 miles east-southeast of Wilmington, North Carolina and about 220 miles east of Myrtle Beach, South Carolina, moving northwest at 12 mph.

-Hurricane-force winds were blowing 80 miles (130 kilometers) from its center, and tropical-storm-force winds reached up to 195 miles (315 kilometers) from the eye.
+As of 11 a.m.
+EDT, Florence was centered about 145 miles east-southeast of Wilmington, North Carolina, and 195 miles east of Myrtle Beach, South Carolina, moving at 10 mph.
+Hurricane-force winds extended 80 miles from its center, and tropical-storm-force winds up to 195 miles.

 The result: catastrophic inland flooding that could swamp homes, businesses, farm fields and industrial sites.